 With so many at-home cookie-cutter workout routines out there, I figured it would be a great idea to discuss one of the best: P90X.
 After all, P90X is pretty cheap compared to paying a gym membership and hiring a personal trainer.
+This P90X fit test will let you know if you are prepared to try the P90X workout, the Insanity workout, or any of the higher intensity Beach Body programs.

 Will P90X turn you into a bodybuilder, a powerlifter, an Olympic gymnast, a marathon runner, or a sport-specific athlete?
 Oh, hell no!

-Could P90X possibly get you in the best shape of your life with a minimal initial investment?
+Could P90X possibly get you in the best shape of your life with minimal initial investment?
 Could P90X strengthen your body, improve your cardiovascular fitness, help heal nagging injuries, and dial in your 6-pack abs for summer?
 Oh, hell yes!

 The P90X Fit Test

 P90X is an intense workout program.
 Not everyone is able to keep up.
 Want to make sure you can handle P90X before you commit?
 Simply use the free P90X Fit Test.
-It only takes about a half an hour to do the test.
+It only takes about half an hour to do the test.

-While majority of people will pass, and you can still use P90X if you’re determined, it is recommended that if you fail you try an easier program first.
+While the majority of people will pass, and you can still use P90X if you’re determined, it is recommended that if you fail you try an easier program first.
 Now here is a quick summary of what to do.

 Preparing For the P90X Fit Test